Trinity River, Northern California

 North at Hwy 101 takes you to Trinidad and outside Orick is Bald Hills Rd.
 Next is the Oregon border.
 Note Hwy 199 is a quick diagonal connector into Oregon and be connected with Happy Camp Rd to Highway 96 for a loop back into California.
 At Trinidad is Patricks Point Dr right along the ocean, ride that if headed along Hwy 101.

 Highway 3 South at Douglas City: One of our favorite loops when based from Fortuna/Eureka.
-Make south on Hwy 3 over Hayfork Pass over to Highway 36.
+Make south on Highway 3 over Hayfork Pass over to Highway 36.
 Or...
-Head east on Highway 36 from Fortuna, ride past South Fork Mountain Rd, Explore Horse Ridge Lookout , then at The Triangle, head north on Hwy 3 Hayfork Pass and back around on Hwy 299 back out the ocean for an all day loop.
+Head east on Highway 36 from Fortuna, ride past South Fork Mountain Rd, Explore Horse Ridge Lookout, then at The Triangle, head north on Hwy 3 Hayfork Pass and back around on Highway 299 back out the ocean for an all day loop.
 Note this loop can be modified with South Fork Mountain Rd.

-Highway 3 North at Weaverville continues Hwy 3 north to Trinity Lake, up over Scott Mountain Summit to Gazelle Callahan Rd, through Callahan, past the Forks of Salmon, then Quartz Valley Rd to Scott River Rd over to Highway 96.
+Highway 3 North at Weaverville continues Highway 3 north to Trinity Lake, up over Scott Mountain Summit to Gazelle Callahan Rd, through Callahan, past the Forks of Salmon, then Quartz Valley Rd to Scott River Rd over to Highway 96.
 Hwy 3 North continues all the way to Yreka.
 Awesome day of riding.
 At Callahan is the south leg of the Forks of Salmon.
 We call the south fork The Racetrack, ride it and see why we call it that.